What are aquatic buffer zones?

 - The size of buffer required for all approved crops is clearly shown on the label

-- Buffer zones <5m can be reduced by following the LERAP reduction assessment process
+- Buffer zones <5m can be reduced by following the LERAP reduction assessment process described above.

-- Buffer zones >5m cannot be reduced
+- Buffer zones >5m cannot be reduced.

-3. Drift Reducing Technology (DRT)
+3. Drift Reducing Technology (DRT

-- This is the most stringent buffer zone scheme and gives users access to certain products that would have otherwise struggled to gain regulatory approval under the LERAP or interim schemes by making use of the latest low-drift technology
+- This is the most stringent buffer zone scheme and gives users access to certain products that would have otherwise struggled to gain regulatory authorisation under the LERAP or interim schemes by making use of the latest low-drift technology

 - Crop-specific buffer zones are fixed, regardless of watercourse size or application rate used, so cannot be reduced